gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive antisymmetric order-3 magic hexagon">
 </object>

 Notice how this makes many constraints disappear.
 The lines crossing the center sum to 0 automatically because all numbers cancel out.
-The other lines are the opposites of their mirrored lines, so if one sums to 0, the other sums to 0 automatically a well.
+The other lines are the opposites of their mirrored lines, so if one sums to 0, the other sums to 0 automatically too.

-But while simplifying the constraints, we also introduce the risk that no  solutions satisfy them.
+It's important to notice that while simplifying the constraints, we also introduce the risk that no solutions satisfy them.
 It was simply a plausible place to search.

-But once I looked at zero-sum hexagons, another structure appeared.
+But once I started thinking about the zero-sum hexagons, another structure appeared.

-### Observation 2: Every zero-sum hexagon is a repetirion of the same 6-point ring
+### Observation 2: Every zero-sum hexagon is a repetition of the same 6-point ring

-Consider any hexagon.
+Consider any hexagon, zero-sum or not.
 Take the six cells surrounding any interior point and add the alternating pattern $$[-1,+1,-1,+1,-1,+1]$$.
 Leave the central cell unchanged.

-Notice that every straight line that intersects this pattern receives either no contribution or two opposite contributions.
+Notice that every straight line that intersects this ring pattern receives either no contribution or two opposite contributions: 1 and -1.
 Its total therefore remains unchanged.
 Thus you can add any multiple of this pattern without affecting any line sum.

 These local alternating rings form a basis - you can build any zero-sum hexagon as a linear combination of these rings.
 I will omit the proof fr brevity, but it is fairly straightforward - go by induction and "peel" these rings from the hexagon, starting from outer layer.